omrylcn/one_ring/README.md

 pip3 install -r requirement.txt
 ```

-Now that we installed all the necessary libraries, we can start by importing the submodules of tf_seg necessary to build our first project as a fresh start.
+Now that you installed all the necessary libraries, you can start by importing the submodules of tf_seg necessary to build your first project instantly.

 ``` python
 from tf_seg.config import get_config